 RF EMR has both electric and magnetic field components.
 It is often convenient to express the strength of the RF field in terms of each component.
-For example, the unit "volts per meter" (V/m) is used to measure the electric field strength , and the unit "amperes per meter" (A/m) is used to express the magnetic field strength.
+For example, the unit 'volts per metre' (V/m) is used to measure the electric field strength, and the unit 'amperes per metre' (A/m) is used to express the magnetic field strength.
 Another common way to characterise an RF field is by means of the power density.
-Power density is defined as power per unit area and is expressed in units of watts per square metre (W/m2) (or milliwatts per square centimetre, mW/cm2, or microwatts per square centimetre, µW/cm2).
+Power density is defined as power per unit area and is expressed in units of watts per square metre (W/m²) (or milliwatts per square centimetre, mW/cm², or microwatts per square centimetre, µW/cm²).
 The quantity used to measure how much RF EMR is actually absorbed by the body is called the Specific Absorption Rate or SAR.
 The SAR is usually expressed in units of watts per kilogram (W/kg) or milliwatts per gram (mW/g).
 The measurement of RF fields is described in detail in the Brooks Air Force Bases’s Radiofrequency Radiation Dosimetry Handbook.

 How am I exposed to radiofrequency radiation?

-Most RF fields found in the environment are due to commercial radio and TV broadcasting, and from telecommunications facilities.
+Most RF fields found in the environment are due to commercial radio and TV broadcasting, and from telecommunications facilities (such as mobile phone base stations).
 RF exposure from telecommunications facilities is generally less than from radio or TV broadcasting.
-RF sources in the home include microwave ovens, mobile telephones, cordless telephones, wireless computer networks, burglar alarms, and remote controls.
-Overall, the RF field background level from household appliances is low, and of the order of a few tens of µW/m2.
+RF sources in the home include microwave ovens, mobile telephones, cordless telephones, wireless computer networks, smart meters, burglar alarms, and remote controls.
+Overall, the RF field background level from household appliances is low, and of the order of a few tens of µW/m².
 Relatively high levels of exposure to RF fields can occur to workers in the broadcasting, transport and communications industries when they work in close proximity to RF transmitting antennas and radar systems.
 Some industrial processes that use RF fields to heat materials can also produce high exposure to workers.

 What are the health effects of radiofrequency radiation exposure?